Posts

 Image

-A cold front slipped through last night and highs today are only forecast to reach 60, should be a good day for some hiking.
-So, we’re going back to Big Buffalo Creek to explore more of the Upper Buffalo Mountain Bike Trails (UBMBT).
+A cold front slipped through last night and highs today are only forecast to reach 60, should be a good day to do some hiking.
+So, we’re going back to Big Buffalo Creek to explore more of the Upper Buffalo Mountain Bike Trails (UBMBT) of the Buffalo River headwaters inside Ozark National Forest.
 Big Buffalo Falls above lovely pool Since our hike here last month, (see: 45 Big Buffalo Creek & Little Buffalo Falls) I have researched the UBMBT a little online and found that the system consists of 35 miles of 19 interconnected trails.
-A lot of these trails are on old roads, and about nine miles of the trail system utilizes roads still drivable including Cave Mt.
-Rd., Kapark Rd. and Nuckles Creek Rd.
-Big Buffalo Creek Today’s loop route will take us on parts of four of the trails.
-We park right at the intersection of Cave Mountain Road and Highway 16.
-Cave Mountain Road has a wide apron here at the intersection with the highway, and plenty of room for a couple cars to park, although this isn't a 'designated' parki
+Some of these trails are on old roads, and about nine miles of the trail system utilizes roads still open to vehicular traffic including Cave Mountain Rd., Kapark Rd. and Nuckles Creek Rd.
+Big Buffalo Creek Today’s loop route will take us on portions of four of the trails.
+We park right at the intersection of Cave Mountain Road and Hi...

 48 Eldridge Hollow